Life As a Psychiatric Technician

 Job Outlook for Psychiatric Technicians

-In 2016, there was an estimated number of 66,100 jobs in the United States for Psychiatric Technician.
+There were about 66,100 jobs for Psychiatric Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 5.9% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Psychiatric Technician by 2026.
 There will be an estimated 5,600 positions for Psychiatric Technician per year.

 The states with the most job growth for Psychiatric Technician are Washington, Arizona, and North Dakota.
 Watch out if you plan on working in Rhode Island, Illinois, or Tennessee.
 These states have the worst job growth for this type of profession.